ragship/embedding-indexing/README.md

-# Embeddings Indexer
+# Embedding Indexing

-An embeddings indexer library that can be integrated with RAG and more.
+An embedding indexing library to build with RAG.